Peter Norfolk

 Peter Robert Norfolk OBE (born 13 December 1960) is a British wheelchair tennis player.
 Following a motorbike accident which left him paraplegic, he uses a wheelchair.
 He took up tennis and following a further spinal complication in 2000, he began competing in the quad division.
 He is nicknamed The Quadfather.

 He has multiple Grand Slam and Super Series titles, and competed for Great Britain at the Summer Paralympics when tennis made its first appearance at Athens 2004.
 He won the gold medal in the singles, and defended it at Beijing, as well as adding a bronze medal in the doubles.
 He competed in his third Paralympics in 2012 in London, where he was also the flagbearer for Great Britain at the opening ceremony.
+Norfolk announced his retirement in January 2013.

 Early life

 Norfolk was born in London on 13 December 1960.
 Norfolk became a paraplegic after motorbike accident in 1979 at the age of 19.
 He was hospitalised for over a year, and the disability resulted in him requiring a wheelchair.
 There was a further complication in 2000, damage was caused to cervical spinal nerve 7 resulted in Norfolk additionally losing strength in his right arm and shoulder.